ryanjwessel/ryanjwessel.com/src/posts/the-testing-trophy-alone-does-not-result-in-confidence.md

 You may be asking yourself, _"Self...
 Why are these things so great?"_.
 Today I hope to answer your inner monologue.

-The Testing Trophy is a guide as to what the composition of your testing suite might look like.
+The Testing Trophy is a guide as to what the **composition of your testing suite** might look like.
 Each type of testing requires a different amount of effort.
 Since end-to-end tests requires more effort to set up, it is not viable to write them exclusively while omitting unit and integration tests.
 But, if you only write unit tests, then you won't have confidence that larger pieces of functionality are working each time you push new code.

 This is not an exact prescription to write 50% integration tests, 30% unit tests, and so on.
 Instead, it suggests that you (and your team) write tests in a way that strikes the best possible balance between **confidence** and **level of effort**.

 For frontend applications, his suggestion is that integration tests strike the best balance between confidence and speed, so you should spend most of your effort on writing those types of tests.

 But, **how** do you achieve confidence with your tests?

-If the primary goal of testing is to gain confidence in pushing code without breaking functionality, then our tests need to be written to satisfy the following conditions:
+If the primary goal of testing is to gain confidence in pushing code without breaking functionality, then our tests need to be written to satisfy the following conditions (in this order!):

 - They are Realistic (representative of how a user would interact with a component)
 - They are Resilient to changes (avoiding false positives and false negatives)
 - They provide adequate Coverage of your code

-And yes, the order here matters!

 This is the missing piece for the Testing Trophy that I have decided to call **The Confidence Pedestal**.

 ![Confidence Pedestal Diagram](../diagrams/confidence-pedestal.drawio.svg)

-This is the foundation of your Testing Trophy, and without it your testing suite will have a shaky foundation.
-Realism and Resiliency are the ultimate foundation for your tests.
-Having adequate code Coverage is good, but without those two as your base you will end up expending a lot of effort without a solid return on investment.
+This is the foundation of your Testing Trophy.
+Realism and Resiliency are prerequisites for a test suite that gives you confidence.
+Having adequate code Coverage is good, but without those as your base you will end up expending effort without a solid return on investment.

 If you use snapshot testing you will gain a lot of Coverage quite easily.
 But, as soon as you make a change, even if it does not break the core functionality